 This site allows you to access research on civil legal aid in one location.
 To sort through research categorized by practice area, population served, and more, click through the menu above.
 If you have research you would like to include on this site, email us at firstname.lastname@example.org.

-NLADA wishes to thank the Public Welfare Foundation for its generous support to help create this site.
+NLADA wishes to thank the Public Welfare Foundation and the Kresge Foundation for their generous support to help create this site.